andrepacofonseca/odespy/README.md

 # odespy
-Odespy for python 3.0 by github.com:thomasantony
+Odespy for python 3.0 by:
+@github.com:thomasantony/odespy.git